 Constitutional Protections for the Criminal Defendant

 The basic constitutional right of a criminal defendant permeate almost every aspect of the criminal justice process.
-If you have been accused of a federal, state, tribal, or city/municipal/local crime, a criminal defense attorney from Law Offices of Barry Resnick in Farmington Hills, MI, can help you better understand your rights and fight to protect them on your behalf.
+If you have been accused of a federal, state, tribal, or city/municipal/local crime, a criminal defense attorney from Law Offices of Barry A. Resnick, PLLC in Farmington Hills, MI, can help you better understand your rights and fight to protect them on your behalf.

 Here are the main federal constitutional rights guaranteed to criminal defendants in the United States.
 Remember that these rights have been refined and interpreted by the courts, and a lawyer can advise you about each right’s role in and application to your particular case.